hibbitts-design/docsify-this/docs/README.md

 ### How it Works

 Docsify-This is a customized [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) site configured to render remote Markdown files via URL parameters in the format `https://docsify-this.net?basePath=URLpath&homepage=filename.md`, which are automaticaly created by the above Web Page Builder.
-The **basePath** parameter is the directory containing the raw source Markdown file to render.
-If the file is named the expected default **README.md** then no other parameter are required, otherwise the **homepage** parameter must also be included set to the name of the file to render.
+The **basePath** Docsify parameter is the directory containing the raw source Markdown file to render.
+If the file is named the expected default **README.md** then no other parameter are required, otherwise the **homepage** Docsify parameter must also be included set to the name of the file to render.
 To render a file stored on GitHub you need to use the raw source URL of a file (i.e. raw.githubusercontent.com) - tap the **Raw** button when [viewing a file](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file) to get this URL when not using the above Web Page Builder, which does this automatically.

 In addition to supporting standard Markdown, [Embed.ly](https://embed.ly/code), [H5P](https://h5p.org/), [Katex](https://github.com/upupming/docsify-katex), and [Mermaid Diagrams](https://github.com/Leward/mermaid-docsify) are also included.
 Opionally, page annotation with [Hypothes.is](https://hypothes.is) can be enabled.